b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 To make it easier for him I should probably change it to [Fahrenheit](https://en.wikipedia.org/wiki/Fahrenheit) using [this formula](https://en.wikipedia.org/wiki/Fahrenheit#Conversion_(specific_temperature_point)).
-I start with writing simple converting function for a single value of the temperature in Celsius.
+I start with writing a simple converting function for a single value of the temperature in Celsius scale.

 ```jl
 s = """